wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-5.&emsp;Miracles are habits, and should be involuntary.
+5. Miracles are habits, and should be involuntary.
 ²They should not be under conscious control.
 ³Consciously selected miracles can be misguided.